Quantum geometry, stability and modularity: Other hypergeometric CY threefolds

 \ee In particular, the polar part of $h_0$ differs from the value $3-312\q$ predicted by the naive Ansatz \eqref{naive}.
 There is a unique modular form that matches these polar terms, namely \be

 \ee with the following expansion: \be

-\ee The term of order $\q$ in $h_1$ is correctly reproduced by \eqref{thmS11inv} with $\epsilon=\epsilon_0-1$.
+\ee The term of order $\q$ in $h_1$ is correctly reproduced by \eqref{thmS11inv} with $k=k_0-1$.
 Assuming that \eqref{hmuX62} is correct, one can produce additional boundary conditions for the direct integration method (see Table \ref{table_GVX64}), allowing to reach genus 17, beyond the genus 14 available by standard methods.
 Note that to get a boundary condition at genus 17, one uses the fact the $\cO(\q^4)$ coefficient in $h_0$ is subject to Prop. \ref{lem-x=4}.

 Next, we consider the bicubic in $\IP^5$, first studied in \cite{Gaiotto:2007cd}.
-In this case, $\kappa=9$, $n_1^p=14$ and $n_1^c=1$ so the modular form $h_\mu$ is uniquely fixed by 13 coefficients.
+In this case, $\kappa=9$, $n_1^p=14$ and $n_1^c=1$ (as first noted in \cite{Manschot:2008zb}) so the modular form $h_\mu$ is uniquely fixed by 13 coefficients.
 Using the basis \eqref{decomp-modform}, the generating function proposed in \cite{Gaiotto:2007cd} reads \be

 \ee and has the following expansion \be